-Needlepoint Becoming A Pain in the Neck
+My Needlepoint Is Becoming A Pain in the Neck

-- Take Mini-Breaks.
-Stop regularly and move.
-These breaks should occur every 20-30 minutes and last for 2-5 minutes: Put a load of laundry on; Make a cup of tea; Just get up and do something so that your position is altered and blood is allowed to flow freely to all your muscles and organs.
-Mini breaks can not only decrease pain, they can increase your concentration, alertness, and productivity - and decrease the mistakes in your work!
+Mini breaks should occur every 20-30 minutes and last for 2-5 minutes: Put a load of laundry on; Make a cup of tea; Just get up and do something so that your position is altered and blood is allowed to flow freely to all your muscles and organs.
+Movement lubricates joints and keeps them healthy and pain free.

 1. Sit up straight with your head up, shoulders back and a small curve in your lumbar (lower) back.